LightJason/lightjason.github.io/content/tutorial/agentspeak-in-fifteen-minutes.md

         super(
             // input ASL stream
             p_stream,
-            // a set with all possible actions for the agent, here
+            // a set with all possible actions for the agent Stream.concat(
-            // we use all build-in actions of LightJason and add our own action Stream.concat(
+                // we use all build-in actions of LightJason CCommon.actionsFromPackage(),
-                CCommon.actionsFromPackage(),
+                Stream.concat(
+                    // use the actions which are defined inside the agent class CCommon.actionsFromAgentClass( MyAgent.class ),
+                    // add an own external action
                     Stream.of(
                         new MyAction()
                     )
+                )
+            // build the set with a collector
             ).collect( Collectors.toSet() ),
-            // aggregation function for the optimisation function, here
+            // aggregation function for the optimization function, here
             // we use an empty function
             IAggregation.EMPTY
         );